ryankisslinger/boost-notes/README.md

-# My notes from the 2023 Beginner Boost
+# My collection of notes from the 2023 Skilstak Beginner Boost

 Headings begin with octothorpes (#).
 Include a blank line after the heading to separate from following paragraph.